Whatiftherapy.com

 • Prior history of anxiety, OCD, or perfectionism

-These conditions are common and treatable, especially when addressed early.
+Both conditions are common and highly treatable, especially when addressed early.

-How ERP Therapy Helps Postpartum Anxiety & OCD
+How ERP Therapy Helps Perinatal OCD & Postpartum Anxiety

-Exposure and Response Prevention (ERP) is the gold-standard, research-supported treatment for OCD and anxiety disorders.
-ERP helps you:
+Exposure and Response Prevention (ERP) is the gold-standard, research-supported treatment for OCD and is also highly effective for anxiety disorders.

-• Reduce anxiety around triggering thoughts or situations
+• Reduce anxiety around triggering thoughts, sensations, or situations

-• Let go of avoidance behaviors that reinforce fear
+• Let go of avoidance and reassurance-seeking that reinforce fear

 • Break the OCD cycle of intrusive thought → anxiety → compulsion

-• Re-engage with meaningful moments of early parenthood
+• Re-engage with meaningful moments of pregnancy and early parenthood

-ERP is structured, supportive, and paced according to your capacity as a new parent.
-You’ll learn to respond differently to intrusive thoughts so they lose their power over you.
+ERP is structured, supportive, and carefully paced according to your capacity as a pregnant or postpartum parent.
+You’ll learn how to respond differently to anxiety and intrusive thoughts so they lose their power over you.

 Clients often seek ERP for: